 Large bin for dirty dishes

-Tip #1: Selecting an Area and Setting It Up
+Tip #1: Selecting an Area For Your Temporary Kitchen and Setting It Up

 Find an area that is somewhat tucked away from the remodel area but also convenient for your lifestyle.